 Nature provides us with the precious basic ingredient for all our products – Adelholzener mineral water.
 Our actions are therefore driven by social responsibility, sustainability and environmental awareness.
-The reasons for this particularly lie in the long and eventful history of Adelholzener Alpenquellen.
+The reasons for this particularly lies in the long and eventful history of Adelholzener Alpenquellen.
 Would you like to find out more?
 Please read on for more of an insight.

 Tradition and history

-The new business hospitality at the Adelholzener company premises opened.
-The modern and light-flooded cafeteria offers the employees on 450 square meters different daily dishes – largely in organic quality and from regional origin.
+The new company restaurant on the Adelholzen company premises is opened.
+The modern and light-flooded canteen offers employees daily changing dishes on 450 square metres – most in organic quality and of regional origin.

-A new glass facility is being built and put into operation.
-The modern and complex facility allows the filling of up to 28.000 bottles per hour.
-Furthermore, it is the first line of the mineral well with a full bottle inspector which checks bottles specifically for foreign substances.
+A new glass plant is built and commissioned in Bad Adelholzen.
+The modern and complex line enables the filling of up to 28,000 bottles per hour.
+It is also the first line of the mineral well with a full-bottle inspector that specifically inspects bottles for foreign substances.

 Introduction of the Adelholzener glass bottle in a practical blue crate.
 Adelholzener is thereby able to record growth in a generally declining market for glass bottles.

-The Active O2 trademark went international with the sale of its first bottles in Austria.
-Now, Active O2 is sold in more than 20 countries, including Japan, South Korea and the USA.
+The Active O2 brand enters the international market with the sale of its first bottles in Austria.
+Active O2 is now sold in more than 20 countries, including Japan, South Korea and the USA.